 Remarkably, Krebs used the secondary languages he learned to study other languages.
 He learned Finnish using Russian, Irish and Hindi through English and through Spanish he learned Basque.

-The Brain Research in Dusseldorf has preserved and studied his brain when he died in 1930.
+The Brain Research in Dusseldorf has preserved and studied his brain since he died in 1930.

 Ferenc Kemény (spoke 20 languages, wrote in 24, and translated 30 languages into Hungarian)

-Although he was a founding member of the International Olympic Committee, he was also a translator who spent most of his time translating Hungarian literature and poetry into over 17 languages.
+Ference was a founding member of the International Olympic Committee.
+But he was also a translator who spent most of his time translating Hungarian literature and poetry into over 17 languages.
 He was also capable of translating 30 languages into Hungarian, his mother tongue.

 Polyglots are extraordinary individuals in their ability not only to learn but speak and write in several languages.
 However, you do not need a polyglot to have your documents accurately translated into more than 100 languages.
 All you have to do is contact us Day Translations, Inc. or at 1-800-969-6853.
 We are open 24/7, all days of the year.
 All our translators are native speakers and located around the world to respond to your translation needs quicker.